Hoyasumii/avengers-endgame/README.md

 CAROL DANVERS: I know people who might.

 NEBULA: [Standing behind Carol] Don't bother.
 I can tell you where Thanos is.
 Thanos spent a long time trying to perfect me.
 And when he worked, he talked about his great plan.
 Even disassembled, I wanted to please him.
 I'd ask "where would we go once his plan was complete?".
-His answer was always the same: "To th
+His answer was always the same: "To the